kawazrepos/Kawaz3rd/README.md

 # Kawaz Third-Impact

-All your game are belongs to us.
+All your game are belong to us.

 ## Setup for Development